angeanto/angeanto.github.io/_pages/about.md

 - From **May 23'** to **Nov 24'** I worked as **Senior Data Analyst II** at [Hack The Box](https://www.hackthebox.com/), contributing to establish a data culture in the organization and supporting decisions for the platform.

-- Now, as a **Sr. Data Analyst** at [Chubb](https://www.chubb.com/us-en/) I'm involved in large scale projects to ensure alignment,documentation and needs plus contributing to a global working group to define Data Analysis standards and best practices.
+- From **Nov 24'** to **July 25'** as a **Sr. Data Analyst** at [Chubb](https://www.chubb.com/us-en/) I got involved in large scale projects to ensure alignment,documentation and needs plus contributing to a global working group to define Data Analysis standards and best practices.

+- Now as a **Principal BI Consultant** at [Seven Red Lines](https://www.srl.gr/) , a data consulting firm, I deliver end to end BI projects for clients from requirements, architecture and data modeling to visualization and delivery using Microsoft stack and mainly Power BI.

 ---